kronpano/PanoPuzzle/README.md

 #### Audio option
 Thought it would be nice to have an audio option which will start playing information or music once a certain percentage of the puzzle is solved.
 Should be an optional entry in the config file.

+#### Share image preview
+Add a description on how to change the share image preview